orgitcog/neural-nestor-gauge-logic/docs/CI_CD.md

     - https://tensor-logic-noo5.shuttle.app
 ```

 **Automation:** The chatbot can run this command automatically to get the current Shuttle URL.
+The URL will be needed for the DNS propagation and verification scripts.

 ### Step 2: Configure DNS at Your Registrar